CommuniCore

 CommuniCore was a pavilion dedicated to technological advance located at EPCOT Center in Walt Disney World, Florida.
-It occupied two semi-circular buildings behind Spaceship Earth at the center of Future World.
+It occupied two semi-circular buildings behind Spaceship Earth at the center of Future World (today World Celebration).
 The two buildings were known as CommuniCore East and West and housed rotating exhibits.
 The pavilion was closed and redesigned in 1994, and the former CommuniCore buildings became the home of Innoventions, which closed permanently on September 7, 2019.

 Description

 CommuniCore was the hub of EPCOT Center, both geographically and conceptually, as it brought together nearly all of the ideas and concepts explored in Future World and complemented the experiences offered by other pavilions.
 For example, the Energy Exchange was located in a sector of CommuniCore adjacent to the Universe of Energy, giving curious guests the opportunity to explore the concept of energy more comprehensively after exiting the pavilion.

 Having debuted at the dawn of the modern computer era, the emphasis throughout CommuniCore was primarily on educating the public about computers.
 The feature exhibit was a tour through EPCOT Computer Central, the computer hub of EPCOT Center that ran nearly everything throughout the park.
 The original version was named the Astuter Computer Revue (featuring a song by the Sherman Brothers titled "The Computer Song").
 It had the distinction of being the shortest-lived attraction at the park, lasting for under two years from the opening of CommuniCore in October 1982 to January 1984.
 The tour was updated and re-opened as Backstage Magic.

 In the southern quadrant of CommuniCore East one could shop at the Centorium, the largest merchandise location in EPCOT Center.
 The Stargate Restaurant in the northern quadrant of CommuniCore East and the Sunrise Terrace in the southern quadrant of CommuniCore West were open for breakfast, lunch and dinner.

 Other exhibits inside CommuniCore East included Compute-A-Coaster, the Great American Census Quiz, Get Set Jet and the Flag Games, all featuring brand new touch-screen technology.
 Also featured were the TravelPort, and the Electronic Forum, where one could take the EPCOT Poll, an interactive census on popular issues.
 One could also take a look at the Population Clock, a device that displayed the rough population of the United States and changed accordingly with every passing second.
 CommuniCore East was also the residence of SMRT-1, a friendly robot who used the latest in voice recognition technology to interact with Guests.
 At CommuniCore West was FutureCom, an exhibit sponsored by AT&T that forecast the advent of things like electronic commerce, Expo Robotics, and an educational resource center called, at various times, EPCOT Outreach, Ask Epcot, and the Epcot Discovery Center.

 Planned exhibits incorporated into the design of the buildings included a second floor, intended to house a PeopleMover system which would allow riders to preview the features and attractions within CommuniCore.
 The buildings were also designed so that they could easily be expanded outwards, facilitating easy additions to expand the exhibit capacity of the attraction as a whole.